mbarkhau/bumpver/CONTRIBUTING.md

 good overview of how different people think about structuring their code in order to minimize common pitfalls.

-Please read, view at your leasure:
+Please read, view at your leisure:

  - Talks:
    - [Stop Writing Classes by Jack Diederich](https://www.youtube.com/watch?v=o9pEzgHorH0)